Most Fatal Collisions in Florida happen during?

 Why?
 Most likely it is because the repetition of driving in familiar territory causes our senses to feel ‘safe’ and when we start to relax, we let our guard down.
 This is especially true for daily commuters in Florida when their brain and reflexes go on autopilot.
 On a day off, have you ever found yourself on a road you use during commuting and then found yourself driving to work?
 Or have you gotten home from work and realize that you weren’t really paying attention during the drive home?
 Driving in familiar places can sometimes cause us to rely on muscle memory rather than on our active driving skills.
-Please contact a car accident lawyer for legal help in your case.
+Please contact an accident lawyer for legal help in your case.

 These are some places/ times where/when drivers commonly get into accidents: